tjarkvandemerwe/tidyprompt/README.md

 ‘native’ handling, where the LLM is directly controlled by the LLM provider to provide output in a certain manner.

-In the first place, ‘tidyprompt’ aims to be suitable for all LLM providers and models that support chat completion.
-This means that prompt wraps can also enable advanced functionalities like structured output and function calling for LLMs that do not natively support it.
 Where appropriate, ‘tidyprompt’ may also support native configuration of specific APIs.

-Currently, `answer_as_json()` and `answer_using_tools()` offer native
-support for adhering to JSON schemas and calling functions.
+Currently, `answer_as_json()` and `answer_using_tools()` offer native support for adhering to JSON schemas and calling functions.
 Native handling may be powerful in some cases, but restrictive in other cases.
 It is good to test what works best for your use case.
-When combining multiple prompt wraps, text-based handling appears to be generally more flexible and robust.
+Note also that prompt wraps may extend what is enforced by native handling, such as adding additional validation or feedback.

 The philosophy behind ‘tidyprompt’ is furthermore that it aims to be flexible enough that users can implement advanced features, potentially specific to certain LLM providers, within the options of their custom prompt wraps.
-This way, ‘tidyprompt’ can be a powerful tool for a wide range of use cases, without focusing too much on maintaining a large number of provider-specific features.
+This way, ‘tidyprompt’ can be a powerful tool for a wide range of use cases, without focusing on maintaining provider-specific features.

+#### ‘tidyprompt’ versus ‘elmer’ & ‘tidyllm’

+In line with the above philosophy, ‘tidyprompt’ is less focused on interfacing with the APIs of various LLM providers, like R packages ‘elmer’ and ‘tidyllm’ do.
+Instead, ‘tidyprompt’ is primarily focused on offering a framework for constructing prompts and associated logic for complex interactions with LLMs.

+We aim to design ‘tidyprompt’ in such a way that it may be compatible with ‘elmer’, ‘tidyllm’, and any other packages offering an interface to LLM APIs.
+We are open to feedback on our design and may include compatability with specific features from these packages in the future.